What does a blocked milk duct feel and look like? And what’s the best way to treat it? Find out everything you need to know here.

 If you’re breastfeeding and you feel a small, tender lump in your breast, you might have a blocked milk duct.
 But what is it and what causes it?

-How do you get a blocked milk duct?
+What causes a blocked milk duct?

-Signs and symptoms of a blocked milk duct
+Symptoms of a blocked milk duct

 Blocked milk duct treatment

 Here are some ways to try to clear a blocked duct (they also work well for engorgement and mastitis):

 Carry on breastfeeding

 If you have a blocked duct, it is very important to carry on breastfeeding.
 This lowers the risk of the blockage developing into mastitis.
 If you were thinking of stopping breastfeeding anyway at this point, you’ll need to clear the blockage first and then stop gradually after that.